paulojunqueira/Pathfinder-Project/README.md

 # Pathfinder-Project

 This is a Pathfinder algorithm project developed in python.
-It is still on an initial phase therefore it may contain some bugs and has lots of room for improvements :).
+It is still on an initial phase, therefore, it may contain some bugs and besides has lots of room for improvements

 To run the program, create the object and for a quick run, call the method .run().